To sign up to receive traffic alert notifications by email please click here.

 Cutting, mutilating or removing trees, shrubs, or plants located within the Turnpike right of way is prohibited.

-Vehicles or combinations in excess of the permitted length or width provided in Rule 7(L) of these Rules Governing Use of the Maine Turnpike may be admitted to the Turnpike by permit, subject to all other applicable provisions of these Rules Governing Use of the Maine Turnpike and such other limitations and conditions as may be provided in the permit.
+Vehicles or combinations in excess of the permitted length or width provided in Section 7(L) of these rules (“overlimit vehicles”) may be admitted to the Turnpike by permit, in accordance with all applicable provisions of these rules and such other limitations and conditions as may be provided in the permit.

 B. Permits will not be issued for any vehicles which, with the load thereon, exceeds 14 feet six inches (14’6”) in overall width.